bertrand-caron/rails-cv-app/README.md

 Sign in at `your_cv_app_url/signin` using the credentials your generated.

-Signing in grants you an additional button in the navbar, Models, giving you acces to the different sections (Education, Internships, etc.).
+Signing in grants you an additional button in the navbar, Models, giving you access to the different sections (Education, Internships, etc.).

 ### Set up Unicorn Server